mlupo/artwork-docs/Polaroids.rst

 Polaroid Timelapse Videos
 -------------------------
-One example is a set of polaroid timelapse development videos, one is embedded below.
+Embedded below is an example from a set of Polaroid timelapse development videos.
 This project was focused on observing the film's chemical conversion, and rendering that as a digital process.
 The resulting videos are just slow enough to lose track of what exactly is shifting in between each individual frame.
 In the case of images which were over-exposed, the development process gradually gains then loses detail before developing to completion.

 .. raw:: html